Azure-Samples/realtime-call-center-accelerator/README.md

 - This project was based on [Azure-Samples/on-the-road-copilot](https://github.com/Azure-Samples/on-the-road-copilot)
 - For a more sophisticated full call center solution on Azure, check out [microsoft/call-center-ai](https://github.com/microsoft/call-center-ai)

+### Sick Leave Processing

+This solution accelerator includes functionality to handle employee sick leave requests via voice calls.
+When a caller mentions they need to report sick leave, the AI assistant collects relevant information and submits it to a configured API endpoint.

+To enable this feature:

+1. Configure the `SICK_LEAVE_API_URL` environment variable with your API endpoint
+2. Ensure your API can accept the request format documented in `docs/sick_leave_feature.md`

+For more details on this feature, see the [Sick Leave Feature Documentation](docs/sick_leave_feature.md).

 ---